11/14/2014 3:36 PM

-Cleveland Public Library and Ohio Center for the Book Present : Comics and the Clinic
+Cleveland Public Library and Ohio Center for the Book Present : Evil and Empathy

 A Graphic Novel Book Club, with Guest Reader Valentino Zullo

 Another Installment in the OCFB Get Graphic!
 Series.
 If it is true that the villain is the hero of his or her own story, is it possible to see some of the greatest villains of all time as something other than evil?
 Can we understand The Joker, Lex Luthor, Magneto, or Catwoman as anything other than supervillains?
 In this series we will discuss their traumatic origins and distressing lives.
 Can we learn to empathize with these characters and others by bearing witness to their individual narratives?
 We will explore this possibility--and the alternative: that they are representations of radical evil beyond reform or empathy.
 Be sure to join us to find out more!
 Titles featured in this series are: Batman: The Killing Joke by Alan Moore and Brian Bolland; Batman: The Man Who Laughs by Ed Brubaker and Doug Mahnke; Luthor by Brian Azzarello and Lee Bermejo; X-Men: Magneto Testament by Greg Pak and Carmine di Giandomenico and Catwoman: Trail of the Catwoman by Ed Brubaker and Darwyn Cooke..

 WHEN: Alternate Thursdays in January and February, beginning January 8, 2015